 The Prio's sole is also not the stickiest rubber in this review, but it's up against heavy competition with Vibram soles used in several other barefoot/minimal models.
 For general urban running, gym and casual use, these performed very well.
 The smooth, supple sole allows our feet to feel engaged and active even on the most homogenous, monotonous surfaces of the urban environment—and bend easily around the more variable surfaces found around town, helping to keep our feet stimulated throughout our urban adventures.

 The Prio shoes are not waterproof and not meant for wet weather.
-They are relatively breathable with vented upper fabrics, but the padding and thicker materials overall make them feel warmer than other models in this review, especially the Vibram KSO EVO and the Merrell Trail Glove Knit shoes.
+They are relatively breathable with vented upper fabrics, but the padding and thicker materials overall make them feel warmer than other models in this review.

 The toe rand and circumferential bumper on the shoe help keep dust and some splashes of water out, much like a tiny bathtub around your foot.
 But once water gets over the top of that bumper, it's liable to end up on your foot.